 Use natural or organic ingredients as much as possible.
 For example, if you want a nice scent, add an organic essential oil.
 You can also add coffee for a scrub effect.

-Textiles can be colored with vegetable substances like onion peels.
+Textiles can be coloured with vegetable substances like onion peels.
 I don’t know (yet) if that is also possible with soap.
-The color may be too faint.
+The colour may be too faint.
 Do you know it?
 If so, please let me know in the comment box below.

 Organic soap is milder and softer than the usual soap.
-It also hydrates better, which prevents your skin from aging quickly.
+It also hydrates better, which prevents your skin from ageing quickly.

 You can use your homemade soap as a shampoo.
 Rinse with a few drops of apple cider vinegar and you don’t even need to use a conditioner anymore.